aarongustafson/lazy-img/README.md

 For example, if you set `min-inline-size="768"`, mobile users will never download that image at all — saving their data and speeding up your page load.

+**Note on Resize Behavior:** Once an image is loaded, it remains loaded even if the viewport or container is resized below the threshold.
+This is intentional for performance — the component prevents unnecessary downloads, but doesn't unload images that are already in memory.
+Use the `loaded` and `qualifies` attributes to control visibility with CSS if needed.

 ## ✨ Features

 - **Container Queries**: Load images based on container width (default)